IndraT97/R1/README.md

-HHey there!
+Hey there!
 How are you.

 Thankyou so much!!